GusRuss89/cf7-live-preview/README.txt

 3. Even check your form's validation and success messages!

 == Changelog ==
+= 0.1.1 =
+* Add support and rating links to sidebar

 = 0.1.0 =
 * First release - beta